Rock Formations Of AlUla

 One of AlUla’s most recognizable rock formations, The Arch (also known as Rainbow Rock) is well worth the 90-minute drive from the centre of the city.
 Its bridge-shaped structure, which resembles a rainbow flanked by two clouds, is a rare sight indeed.
 Though you will be enthralled by this sprawling display of sandstone, don’t miss spotting semi-precious desert diamonds on-site.
 You can eye these multi-coloured pieces of quartz embedded in the rock itself and scattered on the surrounding ground.

-Jabal AlFil
+Jabal Alfil

 Also known as Elephant Rock, this formation has captured the imagination of keen photographers the world over.
 As the name suggests, this red sandstone marvel is shaped like an elephant with a distinctive ‘trunk’ and ‘body’ – the result of millions of years of wind and water erosion.
 It’s a popular camping spot, especially during festivals when the structure is bathed in light and campers can take the chance to ride a horse or camel, keep warm by the firepits, and dine on delights from the pop-up eateries.